CJMinecraft01/CJCore/README.md

 Of course!
 My mod is open source and means that anyone can use my code but please don't claim any code as your own :D

 http://www.youtube.com/cjminecraft

+## Adding the mod to your environment

+Just use this link to get all you need: https://jitpack.io/#CJMinecraft01/CJCore/ Use the branch button and select the correct minecraft version.
+Then you can add what the website says.
+Where the website says "implementation", use "compile"